+You may also attach additional detail about your energy saving calculations if required.
 You must attach supporting documentation to the application form in line with the instructions provided within the form.
 You should only attach requested documents.
 We will not consider information in attachments that we do not request.